Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 The juxtaposition of "Jesus" next to "the Christ/the Messiah" seems to imply that Peter is specifically asserting the Messiahship of Jesus of Nazareth.
 Later in the NT, "Lord," "Jesus," and "Christ" occur often, more as a combined referent to Jesus (i.e., the Lord Jesus Christ) than an emphasis on the title Messiah.
 This is especially true in predominately Gentile churches.

 ▣ "the Christ appointed for you" This VERB is a PERFECT PASSIVE PARTICIPLE.
-This same term is used of God's fore-choice in Acts 10:41; 22:14; 26:16; Jesus' coming and dying has always been God's eternal redemptive plan (cf. Luke 22:22; Acts 2:23; 3:18; 4:28; 13:29).
+This same term is used of God's fore-choice in Acts 10:41; 22:14; 26:16; Jesus' coming and dying has always been God's eternal redemptive plan (cf. Luke 22:22; Acts 2:23; 3:18; 4:28; 13:29; see SPECIAL TOPIC: YHWH'S ETERNAL REDEMPTIVE PLAN).

 In the Septuagint this term reflects a choice, but without the foreknowledge (i.e., for Luke "pro" means before, cf. Exod.
-4:13 and Jos.
+4:13 and Josh.
 3:12), which is obvious in this word's usage in Acts.
 It does convey that sending Jesus was God's choice of blessing and redemption!

 3:21